 Penalties for Aggravated Assault Charges in Bexar County, Texas

 The penalties for aggravated assault are dependent on the circumstances of the crime.
-If a person commits aggravated assault, he or she will be charged with a second-degree felony.
-A second-degree felony that is punishable by up to 20 years in prison, and a potential fine of up to $10,000.
+If a person commits an aggravated assault, he or she will be charged with a second-degree felony.
+A second-degree felony is punishable by up to 20 years in prison, and a potential fine of up to $10,000.

 If the offense includes certain factors, the penalties will be enhanced.
 This especially applies to who the victim was and their profession.
-If a person commits aggravated assault with any of the following factors, mentioned below, he or she will face a first-degree felony that is punishable by up to 99 years or life in prison, and a possible fine of up to $10,000.
+If a person commits an aggravated assault with any of the following factors, mentioned below, he or she will face a first-degree felony that is punishable by up to 99 years or life in prison and a possible fine of up to $10,000.

 If the offender does any of the following, in conjunction with an aggravated assault offense, the penalties will be enhanced to a first-degree felony.